 If you want to create more volumes, right click the Unallocated space and select "Create Volume".
 You can select partition type, file system, cluster size, add/modify partition label, change drive letter and edit partition size/location in the pop-up window.

-If you want to repartition C drive after shrinking D, right click C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.
+If you want to extend C drive after shrinking D, right click C: and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.

-If you want to repartition E drive after shrinking D, right click E: and select "Resize/Move Volume" again, drag left border towards left in the pop-up window.
+If you want to extend E drive after shrinking D, right click E: and select "Resize/Move Volume" again, drag left border towards left in the pop-up window.

 If you want to shrink E and extend non adjacent partition C, shrink E and make Unallocated space on the left.
-Before adding Unallocated space to C drive, there's an additional step to move partition D. Watch the video how to repartition hard drive:
+Before adding Unallocated space to C drive, you need to move partition D to the right.
+Watch the video how to resize partition without losing data:

 How to repartition hard drive with another larger disk

 In some computers, there's no other partition or not enough free space on the same disk.
-In that case, no software can repartition hard drive larger, because the size of a physical disk is fixed, no software can decrease a 256GB hard disk to 200GB or increase it to 300GB.
+In that case, no software can repartition hard disk, because the size of a physical disk is fixed, no software can decrease a 256GB hard disk to 200GB or increase it to 300GB.

-In this situation, you can copy this disk to another larger one and repartition with extra disk space.
+In this situation, you can copy disk/partition to a larger one and repartition with extra disk space.

 Besides help repartition hard drive without losing data, NIUBI Partition Editor helps you do many other disk and partition management operations.